Sferratore/secret-scanner/README.md

 ## Software Specs

 Every limit below is enforced in code.
-They are tuned jointly so that peak disk and memory stay bounded under adversarial input (`maxConcurrentScans × maxCloneSize` is the worst case for `/tmp`).
+They are tuned jointly so that peak disk and memory stay bounded under adversarial input.

 ### Process-level